bevyengine/bevy-website/content/learn/book/graphics/rendering-internals/technical-summary.md

 + During the frame, [`World::spawn`] can be used to spawn new render-world exclusive entities, which are guaranteed not to conflict with main world entities.
-+ All entities are cleared from the render world at the end of each frame to get so that the reserve function can be safely called again at the top of the next frame.
++ All entities are cleared from the render world at the end of each frame so that the reserve function can be safely called again at the top of the next frame.